-Coachella 2017 Lineup Changes, Ticket Prices, And Tips — Welcome Lady Gaga
+Coachella 2017 Lineup Changes, Ticket Prices, And Tips; Welcome Lady Gaga

 If Coachella 2017 happens to be your first Coachella, fear not, as we’ve got a run down of what to do and prepare for, for the best Coachella experience.

 Coachella is one hot experience, in all the meanings of hot you can think of.
-This is why when attending Coachella, remember to always keep a bottle of water on your person at all times, and lather up on sun block throughout the day.
-It is also wise to keep the beer when the sun has come down since high alcohol content and a 100-degree weather won’t make you feel too good to party.
+This is why when attending Coachella, remember to always keep a bottle of water in your person at all times, and lather up on sun block throughout the day.
+It is also wise to keep the beer when the sun has come down since high alcohol content and a 100 degree weather won’t make you feel too good to party.

 Be ready for the crowd.
 Coachella tends to be very crowded and it’s easy to lose your group.
 For Coachella campers, make sure to bring a flashlight since it’s easy get lost in a nighttime crowd.
 If you’re staying outside the venue in a hotel, make sure to head for the festival earlier every morning since traffic can get very congested around the Polo Fields.